ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

   * Order
 * We will discuss the fields of these tables later on
 * Controllers contains the functions that will be called on requests.
 We have separated each file by its           controller tpye i.e user-controller, product-controller etc.
-*
+* Routes contains routes of different features. i.e user-routes, cart-routes, order-routes etc

-#### Step 2: Subheading
+#### Step 2: Frontend

-* Mention the steps here.
-  * You can also have nested steps to break a step into small tasks

-For details now how everything has been implemented, refer the source code
+* During the frontend design phase, our website took shape
+* We came up with the design of flipkart website itself
+* Whole website was divided in componenets and those components were further divided so that we can reuse them.
+* Basic pages like homepage, login page product page were created first.
+* Then more complex functionlity like cart, order, seller page were added later on.

+#### Step 3: Smart-contract

-### Part 2: Heading
+### Part 2: Features

-* Mention the steps here
+* We will discuss key features of this website

 ## Running the App